Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word exponent: Introduction

-Given $(u,v) \in (0,\infty)^2$, the law of a Brownian $ Z$ conditioned to stay in the first quadrant for one unit of time and satisfy $Z(1) = (u,v)$ is the regular conditional law of the path $\wh Z$ described above given $\{\wh Z(1) = (u,v)\}$.
+Given $(u,v) \in (0,\infty)^2$, the law of a Brownian motion $ Z$ conditioned to stay in the first quadrant for one unit of time and satisfy $Z(1) = (u,v)$ is the regular conditional law of the path $\wh Z$ described above given $\{\wh Z(1) = (u,v)\}$.
 This law can be sampled from as follows.
-First fix $t\in (0,1)$ and sample $ Z|_{[0,t]}$ from the law of a Brownian motion with variances and covariances as in~\eqref{eqn-bm-cov} conditioned to stay in the first quadrant for $t$ units of time weighted by $ f_{1-t}^{ Z(t)}(u,v) $, where for $z\in (0,\infty)^2$, $f_{1-t}^z$ denotes the density with respect to Lebesgue measure of the law of a Brownian motion as in~\eqref{eqn-bm-cov} started from $z$ conditioned to stay in the first quadrant for $1-t$ units of time.
+First fix $t\in (0,1)$ and sample $ Z|_{[0,t]}$ from the law of a Brownian motion with variances and covariances as in~\eqref{eqn-bm-cov} conditioned to stay in the first quadrant for $t$ units of time weighted by $ f_{1-t}^{ Z(t)}(u,v) $, where for $z\in (0,\infty)^2$, $f_{1-t}^z$ denotes the density with respect to Lebesgue measure of the law of a Brownian motion as in~\eqref{eqn-bm-cov} started from $z$ conditioned to stay in the first quadrant for $1-t$ units of time (see~\cite[Section 3]{shimura-cone} for a formula for the density of an uncorrelated two-dimensional Brownian motion conditioned to stay in a cone of given opening angle; a formula for $f_{1-t}^z$ can be obtained by applying a linear transformation).
 Then, conditioned on $ Z|_{[0,t]}$, sample a Brownian bridge from $ Z(t)$ to $(u,v)$ in time $1-t$ conditioned to stay in the first quadrant, and concatenate this Brownian bridge with our given realization of $Z|_{[0,t]}$.

 By Brownian scaling, one obtains the conditional law of a Brownian motion as in~\eqref{eqn-bm-cov} conditioned to stay in the first quadrant for a general $t >0$ units of time and satisfy $Z(t) = (u,v) \in (0,\infty)^2$.
+We note that since the density $f_{1-t}^z$ is continuous and the law of a Brownian bridge depends continuously on its parameters, this law depends continuously on $t$, $u$, and $v$.

-The following is the analogue of \cite[Lemma 2.1]{gms-burger-cone} when we further condition on the terminal point of the path, and follows from~\cite[Lemma 3.4]{sphere-constructions}.
+The following is the analogue of \cite[Lemma 3.1]{gms-burger-cone} when we further condition on the terminal point of the path, and follows from~\cite[Lemma 3.4]{sphere-constructions}.

 \begin{lem} Fix $(u,v) \in (0,\infty)^2$.
 Let $\wh Z$ have the law of a correlated Brownian motion as in~\eqref{eqn-bm-cov} conditioned to stay in the first quadrant for one unit of time and end up at $(u,v)$.
 Then $\wh Z$ satisfies the following two conditions. \begin{enumerate} \item For each fixed $t\in [0,1]$, a.s.\ $\wh Z(t) \in (0,\infty)^2$. \item For each $t \in (0,1)$, the regular conditional law of $\wh Z|_{[t,1]}$ given $\wh Z|_{[0,t]}$ is that of a Brownian bridge from $\wh Z(t )$ to $(u,v)$ in time $1-t$ with variances and covariances as in~\eqref{eqn-bm-cov} conditioned on the (a.s.\ positive probability) event that it stays in the first quadrant. \end{enumerate} If $\wt Z : [0,1]\rta [0,\infty)^2$ is another random continuous path satisfying the above two conditions, then $\wt Z\eqD \wh Z$. \end{lem}